aws-samples/eks-security-compromised-cluster-remediation/Containment/forensics/README.md

 done <<<"$pods,"
 ```

-Execute the script by running `./delete-pods.sh`.
+Execute the script by running `./delete-pods.sh` from the directory where the file was saved.

 ## Isolating the node (optional)